adamfbentley/coupled-kpz-systems/README.md

 | **Antisymmetric** | λ₁₂ = +0.5, λ₂₁ = -0.5 | ⟨C₁₂⟩ = -0.014 ± 0.018 | Weak negative correlation |
 | **Asymmetric** | λ₁₂ = 0.8, λ₂₁ = 0.2 | ⟨C₁₂⟩ ≈ +0.005 | Near-independent behavior |

-**Key finding**: Even weak coupling (|λ| ≤ 0.5) produces measurable correlation signatures that depend on coupling symmetry.
-Stronger coupling regimes may produce more pronounced synchronization effects.
+**Observation**: The weak coupling (|λ| ≤ 0.5) explored here produces small correlation values consistent with noise-dominated dynamics.
+The correlation trends align with coupling symmetry, though the effects are subtle.
+Stronger coupling strengths would be needed to observe more significant synchronization.

 ### Scaling Behavior